-This consultation is your opportunity to express your views on the current scheme proposals ahead of further development and selection of a preferred route.
+This consultation is your

+views on the current scheme proposals ahead of further development and selection of a preferred route.

 After the consultation ends, we will publish a report summarising the responses.

 From this the project team will make recommendations for further development of the scheme.
 Subject to the findings of the consultation, a preferred route announcement is likely to be announced in autumn 2017.